KillTheMule/nvim-rs/README.md

 ## Status

-~~Useable, see the `examples/` and `tests/` folders for examples.
-The `nvim_rs::examples` submodule contains documentation of the examples.~~
+Useable, see the `examples/` and `tests/` folders for examples.
+The `nvim_rs::examples` submodule contains documentation of the examples.

-Currently unusable while I rework the error handling.
-This is the last commit that should work: https://github.com/KillTheMule/nvim-rs/commit/25c41bbd527c0fd14244ed942947012ec3a152a8.

 The **API** is unstable, see the [Roadmap](https://github.com/KillTheMule/nvim-rs/issues/1) for things being planned.